Khlick/Vizzy/readme.md

 ## Configuration

-You can configure Vizzy by passing options to the plugin:
+You can configure Vizzy by passing options to the plugin during the `Reveal.initialize()` method, as shown below.

 ```javascript
 Reveal.initialize({